Create-Technology-S4/.github/profile/README.md

   <img src="docs/client-project/1-api.png" width="500" />
 </p>

 After the changes and some user testing, we noticed that sometimes the Dalle API would return a 400 response conveying that some words used were illegal (ei. cocaine, decapitation, killing).
-Although those words may not have been inputed by the user directly, sometimes the synonym/antonym API can generate those prompts.
+Although those words may not have been inputted by the user directly, sometimes the synonym/antonym API can generate those prompts.

 To address this issue, we decided to simply regenerate the errored image into something that displays a stop sign.
 Here the process of generating images from a single audio input: